anomaly/prestans-docs/source/concepts.rst

 Concepts
 ========

-Before you begin building REST services with prestans, it's important that you understand it's key concepts and the life cycle of a REST API call.
+Before you begin building REST services with prestans, it's important that you understand it's key concepts.

-From the outset prestans will handle all trivial cases of validation, non matching URLs, authentication and convey an appropriate error message to the client.
-The following is the life cycle of a prestans API request:

-* URL Routers checks for a handler mapping
-* Router checks to see if the handler implements the requested method (GET, PUT, POST, PATCH, DELETE)
-* If required checks to see if the user is allowed to access
-* Unserializes input from the client
-* Runs validation on URL parameters, body models and makes them available via the request object
-* Runs pre-hook methods for handlers (use this for establishing DB connections, environment setup)
-* **Runs your handler implementation, where you place your API logic**
-* Runs post-hook methods for handlers (use this to perform your tear down)
-* Serializes your output

 Serializers
 ===========